 The observations of avalanche phenomena in France are coordinated by the French Ministry of the Environment.
 The observations are systematically recorded in mountain regions of the French Alps and Pyrenees.
 A few events also occur in lower altitude mountain ranges, but they are currently not systematically collected by state services.
-The data are collected by professional staffs of the French National Forest Office and Irstea composed of approximately 300 forest rangers and avalanche practitioners.
-The data acquisition process follows a well-defined protocol to obtain, as much as possible, complete, regular and homogeneous datasets.
-All the collected data are peer-reviewed before being
+The data are collected by professional staffs of the French National Forest Office and IRSTEA composed of approximately 300 forest rangers and avalanche practitioners.
+The data acquisition process follows a well-defined protocol to obtain, as much as possible, complete, regular and homogeneous data sets.
+All the collected data are cross-checked by at least two observers before being published.

-105 published.